Bloom Into You: Serialization

 Nakatani and Kusunoki wanted to make the characters' emotions understandable even to readers who may not be able to relate to them.
-This was particularly important for the story's female characters to be enjoyable to Dengeki Daioh's shōnen demographic.
+It was particularly important for the story's female characters to be enjoyable to Dengeki Daioh's shōnen demographic.
 They tried to not shy away from emotionally complex characters, believing that if they were depicted successfully, it would lead to a more fulfilling story.
-Kusunoki said that this was a challenge, but felt that Nakatani was capable of fulfilling it.
+Kusunoki said that this was a challenge, but felt that Nakatani was capable of accomplishing it.

-In planning Bloom Into Yous story, Nakatani paced the series such that there was always a significant dramatic plot twist at the end of each volume.
-For instance, she deliberately avoided showing Touko's perspective until chapter 10 of the manga, which was placed at the end of the second tankōbon collection.
-She felt it served as an ideal climax for the end of that volume, being a critical point when the nature of her relationship with Yuu was solidified.
-In response to Happy Sugar Life editor Katsuyuki Sasaki saying that this had "turned the story upside down," Kusunoki commented that it enabled readers to reread the previous chapters in a new light, and said that the series "really starts" from that point.
-As Nakatani felt it important to not let the characters change too quickly, she tried to keep in mind what she felt that they were likely to do at the point to which she had developed them.
+In planning Bloom Into Yous story, Nakatani paced the series such that there was always a dramatic plot twist at the end of each volume.
+For instance, she deliberately avoided showing Touko's perspective until chapter 10 of the manga, which was placed at the end of the second tankōbon volume.
+She felt it served as an ideal climax for the end of that volume, being a critical point where the nature of her relationship with Yuu was solidified.
+In response to Happy Sugar Life editor Katsuyuki Sasaki saying that this had "turned the story upside down", Kusunoki commented that it enabled readers to reread the previous chapters in a new light, and said that the series "really starts" from that point.
+As Nakatani felt that it was important to not let the characters change too quickly, she tried to keep in mind what she felt that they were likely to do at the point to which she had developed them.

-The spinoff novels, which focused on Sayaka's character as a central protagonist, were written by Hitoma Iruma, whom Nakatani had previously collaborated with on his earlier novel Shoujo Mousouchuu.
-Although she was initially apprehensive about someone else writing her characters, when it was decided that Iruma would be the writer, she agreed.
+The spinoff novels, which focus on Sayaka as a central protagonist, were written by Hitoma Iruma, whom Nakatani had previously collaborated with on Iruma's earlier novel Shoujo Mousouchuu.
+Although she was initially apprehensive about someone else writing her characters, she agreed when it was decided that Iruma would be the writer.
 Nakatani provided Iruma with details about her planned ending for the series.
-Among these details, Nakatani wrote dialogue for a conversation where Yuu and Touko learn that Sayaka has a girlfriend, which would ultimately be included in the final chapter of the manga.
+Among these details, Nakatani wrote dialogue for a conversation where Yuu and Touko learn that Sayaka has a girlfriend, which would be included in the final chapter of the manga.
 Iruma chose to begin the novel with Sayaka in elementary school, as he did not feel confident that her middle school experience would be enough to support a full novel, and thus imagined a history for her based on the few details given about her past in the manga.
-He said that as Nakatani was the original creator, he felt that his role in the novels' creation was "the one who contributed the text."
+He said that as Nakatani was the original creator, he felt that his role in the novels' creation was "the one who contributed the text".